xavierdp/turbinobash-web/README.md

 **turbinobash-web** is a small commandline PLESK like

-Normaly comptatible with Debian 11 (PHP packages.sury.org is missing form Debian 12) et Ubuntu 22.04
+Comptatible with Debian 11 (PHP packages.sury.org is missing form Debian 12) et Ubuntu 22.04

 ## turbinobash